sriramalavalapati3/Movie-ticket-reservation-system/README.md

 3. Use the command:

+`docker-compose up --build`

+4. It will create a Docker image and run it automatically.

+5. If you stop the application and want to use it again, you can use this command:

+`docker run -p 3000:3000`

 # challenges faced

 ``New to Docker , facing chanllenges while connecting local Mysql server with Docker